coderats-xyz/simpler/README.md

 import "coderats.dev/simpler"

 func main() {
-    registry := NewRegistry()

-    // Load all *.sql files from a directory err := registry.LoadDirectory("data/sql")
+    // Load all *.sql files from a directory registry, err := NewRegistry("data/sql")
     if err != nil {
         panic(err)
     }

-    // q is just a Query from dbx package
+    // q is just a *dbx.Query from ozzo-dbx package
     // same result as using dbx.NewQuery call q := registry.Query("users/select-user")